The finite dual coalgebra as a quantization of the maximal spectrum: Affine algebras finite over their center

-In this final subsection we will analyze the dual coalgebra of the quantum plane at a root of unity.
+In this subsection we will analyze the dual coalgebra of the quantum plane at a root of unity, using the Azumaya locus technique above.
 From the perspective set out in Sections~\ref{sec:discrete} and~\ref{sec:quantized Max} above, this will give us a glimpse of the quantized set of closed points in the quantum plane.
-We will apply the techniques developed in Sections~\ref{sec:twisted tensor} and~\ref{sub:azumaya} to achieve this goal.

 We continue to assume that our field $k$ is algebraically closed.
 In the discussion below, we will alternatively view the affine plane over $k$ as the classical algebraic variety $k^2$ and as the scheme $\A^2_k = \Spec k[x,y]$, depending on the best context for a particular observation.
 We trust that this fluctuating perspective can be reasonably navigated by the careful reader.